inspec/inspec-aws/docs/resources/aws_network_manager_device.md

 # aws_network_manager_device

-Use the `aws_network_manager_device` InSpec audit resource to test properties of a single specific AWS Network Manager Device.
+Use the `aws_network_manager_device` InSpec audit resource to test properties of a single specific AWS Network Manager device.

-The AWS::NetworkManager::Device resource gets information about one or more of your devices in a global network.
+The `AWS::NetworkManager::Device` resource gets information about one or more of your devices in a global network.

 ## Syntax

 Ensure that a device exists.

-    describe aws_network_manager_device(device_id: 'DeviceID') do
+    describe aws_network_manager_device(device_id: 'DEVICE_ID') do
       it { should exist }
     end